-It will be very interesting to see whether DECEMBER BUND FUTURE can hold that lower support and Negate the recent 173.25 DOWN Break, which it has been testing over the past couple of sessions with no immediate weakness.
-It is of note that the SEPTEMBER BUND FUTURE expiration level was 173.25, making it even more critical as a key to whether the DECEMBER BUND FUTURE can develop a typical post-expiration rally back up toward the higher previous front-month trading levels.
+It has now been very interesting to see DECEMBER BUND FUTURE hold lower support and Negate the recent 173.25 DOWN Break last week.

+It is also of note that the SEPTEMBER BUND FUTURE expiration level was 173.25, making it even more critical as a key to whether the

+DECEMBER BUND FUTURE will develop a typical further postexpiration rally back up toward the higher previous front-month trading levels.
+Overall the 173.50-.00 area is now reinstated as support.